 The instant you notice the first symptoms of a cold sore, you’ll be ready to start fighting.
 After all, practically all of these remedies are already in your home!

-Cold sores are an unpredictable and annoying ailment.
-Fortunately, they don’t pose a serious risk to your health, but no one wants to be seen with this type of wound on their lip.
+Cold sores are an unpredictable and annoying problem.
+Luckily, they don’t pose a serious risk to your health, but no one wants to be seen with this type of wound on their lip.
 If you ever get cold sores, you’ve probably found yourself wondering if there are any home remedies to help deal with them.
 But first, it’s worth learning a bit more.

-In addition to this, particularly at the beginning of an outbreak, they cause burning and pain that prevents you from eating or speaking comfortably.
+At the beginning of an outbreak especially, cold sores cause burning and pain that prevents you from eating or speaking comfortably.

-It doesn’t mean that you’re going to continually suffer from cold sores, however.
-You can even have the virus without ever showing any symptoms.
+But, for the record, that doesn’t mean that you’re going to have cold sores all the time.
+You can actually have this virus without ever showing any symptoms.

-Once they arise, though, you usually will have more than one over the course of your life.
-Triggers can include:
+Once the symptoms do show up, though, you usually will have more than outbreak over the course of your life.
+Triggers can include things like:

 - A weakened immune system